PauseAI/pauseai-website/src/posts/roadmap.md

 - Set up a [newsletter/substack](https://pauseai.substack.com/)
 - Set up a [donate page](/donate)
 - Get Google Ads grant ($10k/month) to reach more people.
-- Polish our onboarding process for new volunteers.
 - Improve our website (over 10 volunteers have directly contributed code so far)
 - Funded > 40.000 EUR in [MicroGrants](/microgrants) projects.
 - Set up an [Event management system / calendar](https://lu.ma/PauseAI) to allow local & national PauseAI groups to organize events.

+## Funding Scenarios

-### Scenario 1: No additional funding
+### Scenario 0: No additional funding

+Almost every person working on PauseAI is doing so voluntarily, so our burn rate is very low.
+We have around €90k in the bank.

 - Hire an [**organizing director**](/2024-vacancy-organizing-director), who helps with growing our community and organizing volunteers.
-They will help us engage the community, organize events, build alliances/coalitions, improve our onboarding pipeline and make volunteers more effective.
+They will help us engage the community, organize events, build alliances/coalitions, raise funds, improve our onboarding pipeline and make volunteers more effective.
 - Facilitate the formation of new National and Local groups.
 Provide them with help, guidance, materials and funding.
 - Organize protests and other events to raise awareness about the issue and grow our community.
 - Organize letter writing workshops to push the national-level politicians to initialize treaty negotiations.